jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/introduction.md

 What makes this joke funny is not that we laugh at a hapless drunk, but rather that we see ourselves somewhat reflected in the drunk's predicament.

-With measurement, and in particular with performance measurement, we are like the drunk in the story, looking for *easy* indicators and metrics instead of looking for those that will actually lead to good decisions and results.
+With measurement, and in particular with performance measurement, we are like the drunk in the story, lulled into the comfort of thinking that we are doing the right thing by the plethora of shiny tools that is available to us, with out-of-the-box reports, packaged best practices and flashy dashboards.
+We need to ask ourselves if we are like the drunk of the story, just looking where the tools shine a light rather than looking for the metrics that will actually lead to good decisions and results.
 How can we otherwise explain the prevalence of trying to measure productivity by lines of code or number of pull requests, employee's performance by number of hours in the office, health of an economy through their stock market and endless of other cases of misuse of indicators.
-The only difference with the story is that both the metrics involved and the result we seek are more sophisticated or complex than simple keys and light.
+The only difference with the story is that the tools are more expensive than a lamp post and what we are looking for is harder to define that a set of keys.

 In business or engineering the drive to measure performance for a system or organization is to inform decisions on how to operate it, or what changes need to be made to get the maximum possible value in exchange for consumed resources.
 The need to support decision making should make us very wary of lamppost situations and not be happy with whatever data is readily available without making sure that it does represent the outcomes that we want to control.

-The seemingly foolproof formulation of *maximum value in exchange for consumed resources* kicks the can down the road by not defining what *value* and *resources* are, and what observations will accurately represent the value produced and the resources consumed.
+The seemingly foolproof formulation of maximum value in exchange for consumed resources kicks the can down the road by not defining what value and resources are, and what observations will accurately represent the value produced and the resources consumed.

 Definition of value and resources is very dependent on the field of application.
 Some industries, like chemical production, can define it very clearly based on the volume or weight of products and reactants, while in others, like design or engineering activities, both the value and the resources are much harder to define and measure.
-They are sometimes measured by *story points*, design artifacts, hours of engineering, etc...
-There are reams of literature in different fields addressing this problem.
+They are sometimes measured by story points, design artifacts, hours of engineering, etc… There are reams of literature in different fields addressing this problem.
 In this article we are after the more modest goal to outline a systematic way to approach the measurement problem itself, with a general formulation of value and resources that can be mapped and refined in specific fields.

 ## Back to Basics